sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 #### Handling Exceptions:
 Your backend needs to be robust and able to handle exceptions gracefully.
 For example, when executing an instruction, there might be an error such as a failure in sending an email.
 In such cases, you could retry the operation or report it to the frontend, depending on the nature of the error.

-Here's how you might handle exceptions for Instruction 3 (sending email) of Diagram 1:
+This is how you might handle exceptions for Instruction 3 (sending email) of Diagram 1:

 ```mermaid
 sequenceDiagram